Marengo, Ohio

 Marengo is a village in Morrow County, Ohio, United States.
 The population was 283 at the 2020 census.
 Marengo is south of Mount Gilead, the county seat.

 History

 Marengo was platted in 1873, although there had been a permanent settlement at the site since 1843 when Isaac P. Freeman erected a cottage at the site.
 The settlement was initially known as Freeman's Corners.
 A post office called Marengo was established in either 1847 or 1848.
 The name was reportedly chosen in honor of the 1800 Battle of Marengo by Mrs. Isaac Freeman who was an admirer of Napoleon Bonaparte.

 Geography

-Marengo is considered to be a part of "Central Ohio".
+Marengo is considered to be a part of "Central Ohio," and as of the 2020 census, the center of population of Ohio is near Marengo.

 According to the United States Census Bureau, the village has a total area of 0.17 sqmi, all of it land.